 (3b) Enter the start time for your graph.
 You can enter a time (e.g. 14:30 or 5:05 AM), a date (May 23), or date and time (5/14/2016 2:00 PM), using a wide variety of date and time formats.
 You can also enter shortcuts like "5h" to indicate five hours ago.
 See Time Syntax Reference for a complete list of options.

 (3c) Enter the end time for your graph.
-You can use any of the formats supported by the Fromt time.
+You can use any of the formats explained in (3b).
 You can also enter a shortcut beginning with + to specify the amount of time you'd like to search, e.g. +24h or +1d to graph a one-day period beginning at the From time.

 (4) Use these buttons to move forward or backward one half-graph at a time.

 (5) Use this button to view the raw log messages matching your search.

 (6) Use these fields to search a specific server or log file.
 If you're using Kubernetes these will allow you to search cluster and controller name, respectively.
 You can use a single * as a wildcard at the beginning or end (but not the middle) of the server or log file name.